ForgeFlow/ao-odoo/ao_account_due_list/README.rst

 This module contains customizations specific to Aleph Objects.

-* The view is customized per per AO requirements
+* The view is customized per AO requirements

 Credits